adastraz/hyperspace-dark-fe/README.md

-This app is hosted by Amplify (on a seperate repository due to file structure)! : https://developement.d2gyknsnhpxh90.amplifyapp.com/
+This app is hosted by Amplify : https://main.d2aap9y77uply.amplifyapp.com/

 ## Table of Contents
 * [General Information](#general-information)